soilwise-he/SoilWise-documentation/tech/docs/technical_components/data_publication_support.md

 2. **Standardized Conceptual Mapping:** Translates the INSPIRE Soil conceptual model (UML) into a functional relational schema, mapping features like SoilSite, SoilPlot, SoilProfile, and ProfileElement into dedicated database tables.

-3. **Semantic Harmonization & Interoperability:** Uses reference tables to manage controlled vocabularies and code-lists (keeping URI, notation, label, authority, and version), ensuring that data is functionally interoperable and semantically harmonized.
+3. **Semantic Harmonisation & Interoperability:** Uses reference tables to manage controlled vocabularies and code-lists (keeping URI, notation, label, authority, and version), ensuring that data is functionally interoperable and semantically harmonised.

 4. **Relational Integrity Management:** Enforces data relationships using foreign keys and link tables, and manages cascade behaviors to automatically handle the consequences of data updates or deletions across linked parent/child tables.